cjeanner/tripleo-lab/README.md

   Creates a hieradata file to configure 1 worker per OpenStack service.
 This hieradata file is consummed by the Undercloud.
   (Bool, default no)

+*disable_selinux*
+  Allows to disable selinux on the undercloud, setting it to "permissive" while still logging what would have been blocked.
+  (Bool, default no)